Best Universities in London For International Students

 Some safe student areas include Richmond, Kingston, Wimbledon, and Greenwich.
 These places are peaceful and have good transport.
 They also have less crime.
 Many students also live in Ealing, Hampstead, or near university campuses.

-Which are the best universities in London for MBA 2025?
+Which are the best universities in London for MBA 2026?

 How much bank balance is required for a UK student visa?

 You need to show £1,334 per month for living costs in London.
 This is for up to 9 months.
 That means you must show about £12,006 in total.
-You also need to show tuition fees.
+You also need to show the tuition fees.
 The money must stay in your account for 28 days.

-Does London offer post-study work visa?
+Does London offer a post-study work visa?

 Which London university is best for engineering?